MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-release-notes.md

 ### DPM Remote console might fail to connect to DPM server, after upgrading to Update Rollup 3

-**Description**: After upgrading DPM Remote Administration Console to Update Rollup 3, it might fail to connect to DPM server with an error “The DPM Administrator Console version is incompatible with the DPM server version”.
+**Description**: After upgrading DPM Remote Administration Console to Update Rollup 3, it might fail to connect to DPM server with an error **The DPM Administrator Console version is incompatible with the DPM server version**.

 **Workaround**: